What is Expose?

 Next Guide. »

-Expose is an awesome feature of Aqua User Interface that makes it easy to see, access, or hide all open windows and documents.
+Exposé is an awesome feature of the Mac OS X user Interface that makes it easy to see, access, or hide application windows and documents.
+It's a great feature to help you work with the clutter that tends to build up when you are using multiple applications and/or documents.

 Find it Fast

 Ok, so you've opened numerous applications, documents, and Finder windows.
-Your screen is cluttered and you need to switch to another application or find that other document you were working on.
-No need to minimize or move windows, that's so old school.
+Your screen is cluttered and you need to switch to another application or find that other If you invoke the "All windows" action Exposé will show you a miniaturized version of each window or document.
+You can then click on the item you'd like.
+Cool!

-By pressing a hot key or clicking on a specific area of the screen you can invoke Expose.
-Mac OS X will darken the Desktop and highlight all open windows (un-minimized) and kick off a sleek animation.
+By pressing a specific hot key or moving your mouse to a specific area of the screen you can invoke Exposé.
+Mac OS X will darken the Desktop and highlight all open windows ( that have not been minimized to the Dock) and kick off a sleek animation.
 All open windows and documents shrink into highlighted thumbnails and reposition themselves allowing you to see everything in clear view.
 Another feature allows you to hide everything and quickly display the Desktop.

 Expose can be invoked to perform three actions with either a hot key or click of the mouse.
 Some users refer to these as "Modes".